akarshcodes/OptimizedCitationFit/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any queries, please open an issue in the repository or contact the maintainers.
+For any queries on naming convention, please open an issue in the repository or contact the maintainers.
 (Akarsh Srivastava or Prof. YC Tay, Dept. of Computer Science, NUS Singapore)